 - Just because screws and plates come in the box doesn't mean you can't use what is already in place in the ceiling.

+Painting bedrooms and bathroom.
 Stains from cigarette smoke and water on walls or ceilings bleed through fresh paint.
 First, cover areas with a stain blocker.
-Here is what I learned about painting:
+Remember these tips when painting your home:

 - Do not use a paint tray.
 Instead, buy a 5-gallon bucket and paint screen.
-This way you won't ever step in the paint.
+This way you won't accidentally step in the paint.

 - Mix together all your cans of paint of the same color, and pour the paint back into the cans.
 This ensures uniform paint color.